Lucyjpjones/lj-fscr/README.md

     `$ pip3 freeze > requirements.txt`

-6. To migrate to the postgres, go to settings.py and add the following import;
+6. To migrate to the Postgres, go to settings.py and add the following import;

     `import dj_database_url`